Reflected-wave switching

+Purpose and mechanism in backplane computer buses

 A backplane computer bus is a type of multilayer printed circuit board that has at least one (almost) solid layer of copper called the ground plane, and at least one layer of copper tracks that are used as wires for the signals.
 Each signal travels along a transmission line formed by its track and the narrow strip of ground plane directly beneath it.
 This structure is known in radio engineering as microstrip line.

 Each signal travels from a transmitter to one or more receivers.
 Most computer buses use binary digital signals, which are sequences of pulses of fixed amplitude.
 In order to receive the correct data, the receiver must detect each pulse once, and only once.
 To ensure this, the designer must take the high-frequency characteristics of the microstrip into account.

 When a pulse is launched into the microstrip by the transmitter, its amplitude depends on the ratio of the impedances of the transmitter and the microstrip.
 The impedance of the transmitter is simply its output resistance.
 The impedance of the microstrip is its characteristic impedance, which depends on its dimensions and on the materials used in the backplane's construction.
 As the leading edge of the pulse (the incident wave) passes the receiver, it may or may not have sufficient amplitude to be detected.
 If it does, then the system is said to use incident-wave switching.
 This is the system used in most computer buses predating PCI, such as the VME bus.

 When the pulse reaches the end of the microstrip, its behaviour depends on the circuit conditions at this point.
 If the microstrip is correctly terminated (usually with a combination of resistors), the pulse is absorbed and its energy is converted to heat.
 This is the case in an incident-wave switching bus.
 If, on the other hand, there is no termination at the end of the microstrip, and the pulse encounters an open circuit, it is reflected back towards its source.
 As this reflected wave travels back along the microstrip, its amplitude is added to that of the original pulse.
 As the reflected wave passes the receiver for a second time, this time from the opposite direction, it now has enough amplitude to be detected.
 This is what happens in a reflected-wave switching bus.